**Updated November 25, 2020**

 Restricted Mode: Limit the appearance of content that may not be appropriate for all audiences.
 Even without Family Pairing enabled, parents can help their teen set Screen Time Management and Restricted Mode by visiting the app’s Digital Wellbeing controls at any time.

 Direct Messages: Restrict who can send messages to the connected account, or turn off direct messaging completely.
 With user safety in mind, we have many policies and controls in place for messaging already – for example, only approved followers can message each other, and we don’t allow images or videos to be sent in messages.
 Starting April 30, we will be taking those protections one step further as relates to younger members of our community, and automatically disabling Direct Messages for registered accounts under the age of 16.

 Interestingly, we received the following notification on our teenage test account, which uses an age 13 birthday, affirming the DM change noted above:

 Which leads us to a big question – is TikTok all that bad?
 Its content is no worse than Instagram.
 Its features are like the other two.
 It DOES have the “be a star” issue and the videos are highly addictive (even for me!).
-But I think I’d give it to my daughter before Snapchat.
+And even though I don’t plan to say yes to either of them, if I had to give one to my daughter, I think I would select TikTok.
 The decision is yours!
 Our complete TikTok app review might also be helpful.